tahiri-lab/aPhyloGeo/README.md

 Figure 1: The workflow of the algorithm.
 The operations within this workflow include several blocks.
 The blocks are highlighted by three different colors.
 - **The first block** (the light blue color) is responsible for creating the trees based on the climate data - performs the function of input parameter validation (see YAML file).
-- **The second block** (the dark yellow color) is responsible for creating the trees based on the genetic data - performs the function of input parameter validation (see YAML file).
+- **The second block** (the light green color) is responsible for creating the trees based on the genetic data - performs the function of input parameter validation (see YAML file).
-- **The third block** (the light green color) allows the comparaison between the phylogenetic trees (i.e., with genetic data) and the climatic trees - denoted phylogeography step using Least Square distance (see Equation below).
+- **The third block** (the light pink color) allows the comparaison between the phylogenetic trees (i.e., with genetic data) and the climatic trees - denoted phylogeography step using Least Square distance (see Equation below).

 $$ls(T_1, T_2) = \sum_{1 \le i \le j \le n} \lvert \delta(i,j) - \xi(i,j) \rvert$$